emu-wg/teap-errata/section-5.md

    communications in TEAP.
 During the calculation of the Compound MAC, the MAC field is filled with zeros.

    The Compound MAC computation is as follows:

        CMK = CMK[j]
-      Compound-MAC = MAC( CMK, BUFFER )
+       Compound-MAC = MAC( CMK, BUFFER ) truncated to 20 octets

    where j is the number of the last successfully generated IMCK, MAC is HMAC [RFC2104] using the hash function negotiated in TLS [RFC5246].
-The output length is the length of the output of the HMAC function.
+If the output of the HMAC is greater than 20 octets, then the output is truncated to 20 octets.
 The BUFFER is created after concatenating these fields in the following order:

    1  The entire Crypto-Binding TLV attribute with both the EMSK and MSK Compound MAC fields zeroed out.